 - Artefact Evaluation: Order of Canada – 30 minutes, flexible

 Project community expert David Reville wrote a 6,000-word autobiography for History in Practice, making an argument that mental health must be understood as political.
-He then worked with secondary student Bryn Coates-Davies and historian Megan Davies to turn his essay into a dynamic archival scrapbook of audio and video-taped oral history excerpts, photographs and political ephemera.
-The result is a rich set of documents, photographs and spoken memories that are an excellent lecture or project materials, helping students appreciate community change work as multi-faceted and as transformative – both for individuals and for groups of people.
+He then worked with postsecondary student Bryn Coates-Davies and historian Megan Davies to turn his essay into a dynamic archival scrapbook of audio and video-taped oral history excerpts, photographs and political ephemera.
+The result is a rich set of documents, photographs and spoken memories that are excellent lecture or project materials, helping students appreciate community change work as multi-faceted and as transformative – both for individuals and for groups of people.
 This unit also speaks to what allows people like Reville to emerge as strong community leaders and to stay active: education, community, institutional support, key allies and mentors.